 - Handmade imperfection - while this is seen by most as part of the beauty of the product, cement will have some color and pattern variation from tile to tile.

 - They're thicker than most tiles - cement tiles are 5/8" thick.
 This is not normally a problem, but it should be understood when planning your installation.

 Porcelain tiles have come a long way.
 When we started Tesselle in 2012, the technology to replicate the look of a cement tile did not exist.

 - Lower cost - because they are mass produced, porcelain tiles are less expensive.

 - Color consistency - while some porcelain tiles intentionally have color variation as a component of the design, they will not vary across the lot.

 - Thinner and lighter in weight - porcelain tiles are approximately 1/4" thick whereas cement tiles are 5/8" thick.
 In some circumstances, a thinner tile is preferred.

-- Virtually no maintenance - porcelain tiles will not stain and will provide you with years of worry-free beauty.
+- Lower maintenance - porcelain tiles will not stain and will provide you with years of worry-free beauty.